ml1608/TDS-Project1/README.md

-# GitHub Users in Delhi
+# GitHub Users in Sydney

 This repository contains data about GitHub users in Sydney with over 100 followers and their repositories.